tidev/alloy/README.md

 Composing Views
 ---------------

-Alloy allows you to compose a View  utilizing into multiple subviews.
+Alloy allows you to compose a View utilizing multiple subviews.
 You would use the `Require` element with type set to view and then the path to the subview.

 ```xml
 <Alloy>